While you are at SCU

 If you are delivering a unit of study, student feedback on Learning and Teaching (Unit Feedback) is also a valuable source of feedback on your performance.
 Feedback reports are available to individual teachers, the Unit Assessor, and the Heads of Work Unit.
 Discuss the availability of feedback with your Unit Assessor at the commencement of the teaching period.

 It is important that you are aware of the requirements of the Copyright Act and how it affects your work at the University.
-Familiarise yourself with Copyright for new employees and the Copyright Website.
+Familiarise yourself with the Copyright Website.

 There are several ways for you to access information about developments and activities within the University community: